 It’s obviously possible to help the reader walk in the character’s skin even in shallow POV, but it would still be ideal to merge the character and reader, right?
 I don’t want you to hear me telling the story – I want you to live it with the characters.

-Three main things come to mind to achieve deep POV: passive voice, filter words and common nouns vs proper nouns.
+We can address three things to achieve deep POV: remove passive voice, cut filter words, and examine the use of common nouns vs proper nouns.
 Obviously, more things can be added to the list, but the feedback I’ve received from beta readers – and even editors – changed dramatically when I changed these three things.